-Many people say to themselves, “I don’t want to pay for a lawyer, I’ll just deal with the claim myself.”
+Many people say to themselves, “I don’t want to pay for a lawyer; I’ll just deal with the claim myself.”
 Why not just handle the insurance entity directly?
 Well, without a lawyer, the insurance company may very well try to get you to take compensation that is not very fair to you.
-Our car accident lawyers can handle the claims process and take on the legwork of negotiating an insurance settlement, which can allow you to focus on recovering from your injuries.

 Bills for medical treatment and lost wages due to missed work can be easily calculated, but it’s more difficult to place a monetary value on the loss of quality of life.
 Accidents that cause permanent or long-term disabilities can place a strain on relationships and keep you from enjoying life.
-This is where hiring a Kansas City personal injury lawyer can be crucial, because they will fight for your rights and just compensation not just for the injuries themselves, but for the pain they caused.
+This is where hiring a Kansas City personal injury lawyer can be crucial because they will fight for your rights and just compensation not just for the personal injuries themselves, but for the pain they caused.

 A lawyer is not necessary after every vehicle collision in Kansas City.
 If you were in a minor car crash, you may be able to settle your case without representation from an attorney.
 Contacting an injury attorney, however, could help you determine whether hiring one is right for you.
 Our lawyers offer free, zero-obligation vehicle accident consultations, so you can get answers to your questions without paying a dime.
-You can discuss your minor auto accident and any injuries or damages you may have suffered from an attorney for free.

 No law in Kansas or Missouri requires you to hire a lawyer during a minor accident case.
 Claimants involved in minor wrecks can often settle their cases successfully with insurance companies without legal intervention.
 If, however, your case involves a dispute, such as a disagreement regarding fault, a lawyer could help you resolve the dispute while protecting your rights and best interests.
 A lawyer could also help your case if you notice more serious injuries later, such as the symptoms of whiplash a few days after the collision.